-The quarter of Castelviel, a genuine historical crib of the city
+The quarter of Castelviel, the city's ancient heart

 The Castelnau neighbourhood :

 "Castelnau" meaning the “new castle”, incorporates both 12th and 13th century architecture.
 A stroll here offers many interesting gems, such as the narrow streets lined with medieval timbered houses and ancient boutiques.
 The House of Vieil Alby, a typical medieval dwelling, now incorpartes temporary exhibitions and the history of Albi.

 Perhaps you have already visited the Toulouse-Lautrec Museum found inside the Berbie Palace and discovered this painter’s biggest art collection in the world?
 Toulouse-Lautrec was born in the Hotel du Bosc and the renowned sailor Jean-François Galaup de Lapérouse was also born in Albi.
 However, one cannot visit their birthplaces.